sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 ### Part 1: Unit testing

 Unit testing was the obvious thing to do™ and familiar territory for a lot of developers, so I won't belabor this part.
-I thought of this as my front line defense for testing correctness.
+I thought of this as my frontline defense for testing correctness.
 I reused some of our existing parser tests (which served as a rough specification of things to get right) and also added a lot of additional tests for new parts of the syntax.
 You bet there's test